BusraRafa/3D_Car_race_game/README.md

  will be the car and the other will be the obstacles.
 The obstacle will appear randomly and the car have to avoid all the obstacle.
  We will try to render the objects by implementing WebGL rendering.
-Some more detailed information:
- **Scene Setup:** Setting up a 3D scene using Three.js to render the game environment.
+Some more detailed information:<br />**Scene Setup:** Setting up a 3D scene using Three.js to render the game environment.
 Creating a camera that follows the car’s movements and provides a dynamic view of the race track.
-Set up lighting to illuminate the scene realistically.
- **Car and Controls:** Designing and modelling a 3D car object using Three.js geometries and materials.
+Set up lighting to illuminate the scene realistically.<br />**Car and Controls:** Designing and modelling a 3D car object using Three.js geometries and materials.
 Implementing keyboard controls to allow the player to move the car up, down, left, and right.
-Implementing a mechanism to increase the car’s speed gradually as the player maneuvers successfully.
+Implementing a mechanism to increase the car’s speed gradually as the player maneuvers successfully.<br />**Obstacles Generation:** Generating a variety of obstacles
- **Obstacles Generation:** Generating a variety of obstacles (e.g., barriers, other vehicles) using Three.js geometries and materials.
-Placing obstacles on the race track at random intervals and positions to create challenge and excitement.
- Collision Detection: Implementing collision detection logic to detect collisions between the car and obstacles.
-Upon collision, decrease the player’s score, slow down the car, and trigger visual/audio effects.
- **Scoring Mechanism:** Initializing the player’s score to 0 at the start of the game.
+ (e.g., barriers, other vehicles) using Three.js geometries and materials.
+Placing obstacles on the race track at random intervals and positions to create challenge and excitement.<br />**Collision Detection:** Implementing collision detection logic to detect collisions between the car and obstacles.
+Upon collision, decrease the player’s score, slow down the car, and trigger visual/audio effects.<br /> **Scoring Mechanism:** Initializing the player’s score to 0 at the start of the game.
 Increment the score as the car success fully navigates through the obstacles.
-Display the current score prominently on the screen using HTML elements.
-**Game Over Conditions:** Monitoring the score continuously during gameplay.
+Display the current score prominently on the screen using HTML elements.<br />**Game Over Conditions:** Monitoring the score continuously during gameplay.
 If the score reaches-1000 or 1000, end the game.
-Displaying a ”Game Over” message at the center of the screen when the game ends.
- **Optimizations and Enhancements:** Implementing collision avoidance AI for computer-controlled opponents if desired.
+Displaying a ”Game Over” message at the center of the screen when the game ends.<br />**Optimizations and Enhancements:** Implementing collision avoidance AI for computer-controlled opponents if desired.
  Add acceleration and deceleration mechanics to enhance the car’s movement realism.
 Implement visual effects like particle systems for skid marks, smoke, and exhaust.
-Design an en gaging race track environment with textures, decorations, and dynamic elements.
- **User Interface and Feedback:** Designing a user interface for starting, pausing, and restarting the game.
-Provide feedback to the player through sounds, visual effects, and UI messages.
- **Game Loop:** Implementing a game loop using request AnimationFrame to continuously update the game’s state and render the scene.
- **User Experience and Testing:** Testing the game thoroughly to ensure smooth gameplay, collision accuracy, and proper functioning of game mechanics.
-Optimize performance for a smooth experience across various devices and browsers.
- **Deployment:** Hosting the game on a web server or platform for players to access and enjoy
+Design an en gaging race track environment with textures, decorations, and dynamic elements.<br />**User Interface and Feedback:** Designing a user interface for starting, pausing, and restarting the game.
+Provide feedback to the player through sounds, visual effects, and UI messages.<br />**Game Loop:** Implementing a game loop using request AnimationFrame to continuously update the game’s state and render the scene.<br />**User Experience and Testing:** Testing the game thoroughly to ensure smooth gameplay, collision accuracy, and proper functioning of game mechanics.
+Optimize performance for a smooth experience across various devices and browsers.<br />**Deployment:** Hosting the game on a web server or platform for players to access and enjoy

 [click here to play](http://noiron.github.io/race-game-threejs/)